-Sexual harassment is a form of sex discrimination and is unlawful under federal, state, and (where applicable) local law.
+Sexual harassment is a form of sex gender-based discrimination and is unlawful under federal, state, and (where applicable) local law.
 Sexual harassment includes harassment on the basis of sex, sexual orientation, self-identified or perceived sex, gender expression, gender identity and the status of being transgender.
+Sexual harassment is not limited to sexual contact, touching, or expressions of a sexually suggestive nature.
+Sexual harassment includes all forms of gender discrimination including gender role stereotyping and treating employees differently because of their gender.